 The next chart shows the effects on the coating layer thickness caused by different speeds and dwell time of the core in the coating: for example “1sec-1sec-1sec” means: 1sec (time to dip), 1sec (timeo at max depth), 1 sec (time to take out).
 Coating dipping operations can have a relevant impact on WLT as they depend 100% by the operator and vary between operators and also with the same operator between the beginning and the end of the work shift.
 This difference can be even increased with heavier cores as it impacts on the strength and fatigue of the operator.
 Just 1 extra sec while the core rests in the coating can add, on average, 50 microns in terms of the WLT.

 TEST 2: Coating Density to simulate effects of sedimentation

 The design and concept of the dip tank is extremely important.
-In case the mixing is inconsistent and the coating sediments into the dip tank in some areas, after dipping the coating can present different WLT day by day and sometimes also on the same core.
-In order to simulate the effects on the WLT, the cores have been dipped in 3 separate times at 3 different densities prepared by ALL-in-ONE DT5X5S:
+When the mixing is inconsistent, the coating sediments in some areas of the dip tank and after dipping the coating can present different WLT day by day and sometimes also on the same core.
+In order to simulate the effects on the WLT, the cores were dipped in 3 separate times at 3 different densities prepared by ALL-in-ONE DT5X5S:

 Density: 1,21 Kg/dm3 , Viscosity 10,8 sec. – 28°Be